 The students will be presenting a monthly oral book report, called “Book Talk”.
 This is a short summary of a book your child has reads this year.
 The best way to inspire fellow classmates to read more books, is to hear what others are reading and how they liked the book.
 Listed below is the schedule for Book Talk.
 Due to the snow days, we will resume “Book Talk” on February 11th with Groups 1&2 presenting, followed by groups 3&4 after our mid-winter break on February 25th. Â March will be a “normal” month for Book Talk, with the groups following the same pattern as before.

 First Monday: Group 1: Anders, Daniela, Sophia, Evan, Logan, Dylan, Travis

 Second Monday: Group 2: Daivan, Jackson, Albee, Darby, Alex, Haylie, Gabriela

 Third Monday: Group 3: Amelie, Alexis, Joe, Joseph, Stella, Charlie, Ruthie

 Fourth Monday: Group 4: Will, Nicholas R, Alina, Nick S., Mariella, Luca, Lilly, Rory.

-WA State History Ch.
-2 looks at the regions of WA State.
-The students need to know these regions and how to spell them in order to correctly name them on the Ch. test.
-Sometimes for HW you will see “Word Skills” or “Things to Know” listed.
-These are exercises at the end of every chapter, and we start them in class.
+Sometimes for HW you will see “Word Skills” or “Things to Know” listed in the Social Studies box.
+These are exercises at the end of every chapter, that we start in class.
 If your child does not finish them in class, it carries over to HW.
 The answers to these exercises are written into the WSH notebook and not on single sheet paper.

 There is so much to look forward to in Fourth Grade, so your children will be busy from Day 1 to Day 180!
 I post the HW everyday on the website by 4:00, so check there first if you have any questions.